Haider-29/DB-Assignment-2/README.md

 ```
 ![Q15 Image](Q15.png)
 ## Q16
+In order to do this we summed the total service hours on a plane which were grouped by the employess names which were extracted from multiple joins which allowed us to access the employees name as well as the corporation they did the work for
 ```
 select person.FName, person.Ssn, CORPORATION.Name, sum(PLANE_SERVICE.hours) as totalHours
 from PERSON inner join EMPLOYEE on person.Ssn = EMPLOYEE.Ssn